Not a Thing to Comfort You

 “Not a Thing to Comfort You is a virtuosic debut collection of fiction.This book reminded me why I love short stories.”—Steven Church, author, I’m Just Getting to the Disturbing Part: On Work, Fear, and Fatherhood

 “There’s a sleight-of-hand magic in Not a Thing to Comfort You.
+Emily Wortman-Wunder’s characters are palpable and complex, and her psychological insights rival the likes of Jonathan Franzen and Jane Smiley.
+Yet she accomplishes this in a few pages of story, rather than a novel.
 Don’t come to this book seeking sentimentality or tired tropes.
 Wortman-Wunder’s voice and her sensibility are fresh, sometimes alarming, and always deeply satisfying.”—BK Loren, author, Theft: A Novel

 From a lightning death on an isolated peak to the intrigues of a small town orchestra, the glimmering stories in this debut collection explore how nature—damaged, ﬁerce, and unpredictable—worms its way into our lives.
 Here moths steal babies, a creek seduces a lonely suburban mother, and the priorities of a passionate conservationist are thrown into confusion after the death of her son.
 Over and over, the natural world reveals itself to be unknowable, especially to the people who study it most.
 These tales of scientists, nurses, and ﬁreﬁghters catalog the loneliness within families, betrayals between friends, and the recurring song of regret and grief.